hashicorp/terraform-provider-vsphere/website/docs/r/tag_category.html.markdown

 The following table will help you determine what values you need to enter for the associable type you want to associate with a tag category.

-Note that if you want a tag to apply to all objects, the `All` alias exists - just remember that you will not be able to revert this later, and this category will permanently allow all objects.
+Note that if you want a tag to apply to all objects you will need to add all the types listed below.

 <table>
 <tr><th>Type</th><th>Value</th></tr>